Derived from fat loving bacteria, Phat Plastic is a natural bio-polymer textile that’s perfect for clothing and kind to the planet.

 Biodegradable and kind to the planet

+At its end of life, PHA can fully biodegrade in any environment, including the ocean, where biology such as microorganisms or fungi are present.
 A compost environment speeds up this process and breaks PHA down into its natural elements, causing no harm to the environment.
 It leaves no visible, distinguishable or toxic residue.